ArmanTheParman/Parmanode/README.md

 #### Stable:

 Find the latest tag and download/unzip that to a directory on your drive.

 It must not be the home directory (Parmanode will know and not let you run it, apologies).

-To run it, 'cd' into the downloaded directory ("Parmanode"), then type './run_parmanode.sh' Do not forget to type the ".sh" extension in the run command.
+To run it, 'cd' into the downloaded directory ("Parmanode"), then type './run_parmanode.sh'

+Do not forget to type the ".sh" extension in the run command.

+You will be asked at some point for a password - this is your computer's "sudo" or login password, and is necessary for Parmanode to access system functions like mounting drives.

 #### Latest: